Frequently Asked Questions

 In addition to those who volunteered, others were invited to participate in order to represent a varied cross-section of the University community.
 Additionally, Staff Senate, University Senate and the Strategic Plan Implementation committee also nominated members to serve.

 Having outside consultation for these broad and complex endeavors is quite common across higher education.
 A consulting engagement helps to bring about expertise, objectivity and ideas explored and implemented by other institutions.
 A consultant also helps to support the significant workload efforts that are a natural part of these projects.
 Consultants also guide the process through effective project management using proprietary applications and tools so that the projects remain on course and within stated objectives.
 Helping to formulate an implementation strategy is also an expected outcome of consulting services.
-Specific to WKU, Sibson Consulting was selected for the Compensation and Performance Development initiatives.
-Sibson is a nationally ranked consulting firm recognized for its work with higher education institutions across the country, and it is our belief that their expertise and experience will support successful completion of these important strategic initiatives.
+Specific to WKU, Segal (Formerly Sibson) Consulting was selected for the Compensation and Performance Development initiatives.
+Segal is a nationally ranked consulting firm recognized for its work with higher education institutions across the country, and it is our belief that their expertise and experience will support successful completion of these important strategic initiatives.

 Study Implementation & Results